Kevin Racal: Alaska Aces (2015–2022)

-Converge FiberXers (2022–present)
+Converge FiberXers (2022–2025)

 On April 27, 2022, Racal signed a one-year deal with the Converge FiberXers, the new team that took over the defunct Alaska Aces franchise.
 In a Philippine Cup loss to TNT, he scored 15 points.
 On April 18, 2023, he signed a two-year contract extension with the team.

+NLEX Road Warriors (2026–present)

+On February 24, 2026, Racal, alongside with Schonny Winston, was traded by Converge to the NLEX Road Warriors in a three-team trade with the Meralco Bolts.